josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 An entry component is any component that Angular loads *imperatively* by type.

-A component loaded *declaratively* by way of its selector is *not* an entry component.
+A component loaded *declaratively* by way of the associated selector is *not* an entry component.

-Angular loads a component declaratively when using the component's selector to locate the element in the template.
+Angular loads a component declaratively when using the selector of the component to locate the element in the template.
 Angular then creates the HTML representation of the component and inserts it into the DOM at the selected element.
-These aren't entry components.
+These are not entry components.

 The bootstrapped root `AppComponent` is an *entry component*.
-True, its selector matches an element tag in `index.html`.
+True, the associated selector matches an element tag in `index.html`.
-But `index.html` isn't a component template and the `AppComponent` selector doesn't match an element in any component template.
+But `index.html` is not a component template and the `AppComponent` selector does not match an element in any component template.

 Components in route definitions are also *entry components*.
-A route definition refers to a component by its *type*.
+A route definition refers to a component by the associated *type*.
-The router ignores a routed component's selector, if it even has one, and loads the component dynamically into a `RouterOutlet`.
+The router ignores the selector of a routed component, if it even has one, and loads the component dynamically into a `RouterOutlet`.

 For more information, see [Entry Components](guide/entry-components).